fwerkor/capos/README.md

 ## Development

+As an open-source project, CapOS encourages professional developers to contribute to its improvement and to develop applications for it.

+### Compile CapOS

 To build your own firmware you need a GNU/Linux, BSD or MacOSX system (case sensitive filesystem required).
 Cygwin is unsupported because of the lack of a case sensitive file system.

-### Requirements

 You need the following tools to compile CapOS, the package names vary between distributions.
 A complete list with distribution specific packages can be found in OpenWrt's [Build System Setup](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) documentation.
 CapOS has provided a script that can automatically install dependencies on some system, but it is unstable so do it yourself if error occurs.